 - Certain exterior storm windows, skylights and storm doors

 - Solar/geothermal energy equipment, like solar electricity, solar water heaters and geothermal heat pumps

 Is There a Limit to How Much I Can Claim?

-Yes, there’s a lifetime max credit of $500 per home.
-This means if you have taken this reduction in prior years, you should lower any credit you already claimed.
+Yes, there’s a lifetime limitation of $500 per home.
+This means if you have used this incentive in prior years, you should lower any credit you previously claimed.

-If you’ve already claimed the max amount, you won’t qualify for any additional reductions under this continuation.
+If you’ve previously claimed the maximum amount, you won’t qualify for any additional reductions under this expansion.

-Tax reductions are limited for a few eligible items:
+Tax reductions are restricted for certain participating items:

 - Windows and skylights—$200